MSGronda/MSGronda/README.md

 I’m @MSGronda.
-I’m currently studying Software Engineering at the Technical Institute of Buenos Aires.
+I’m software engineer graduated from the Technical Institute of Buenos Aires.
+Currently a backend engineer @the-real-network.